VictorMfana/CAT/README.md

-# CAT
+# Mix and Match
-## SHAPE AND COLOUR MATCHING GAME
+## Shape and Coulour Matching Game

 This is a simple 2D game implemented in Python with WebGL, where the player matches shapes with their corresponding colors.
-The game leverages the capabilities of WebGL to provide an interactive and visually appealing experience.
+The game leverages the capabilities of WebGL and Arcade to provide an interactive and visually appealing experience.

 ## Prerequisites: